 February 27, 2020

-I am getting so excited to teach at the Sedona Yoga Festival sedonayogafestival.com
+I am excited to teach at the Sedona Yoga Festival at sedonayogafestival.com.

-I know everyone isn't able to drop everything and head to Sedona, so I thought I would share some tidbits from my Immunity workshop I will be presenting there.
+I know everyone isn't able to drop everything and head to Sedona, so I thought I would share some tidbits from the Immunity workshop I will be presenting there.